-DEFENDANTS OVERSTATE FSC'S INCOME AND PORTFOLIO VALUE
+FSC'S INCOME AND PORTFOLIO VALUE IS OVERSTATED

-59. The Investment Advisory Agreement and the Company's internal practices and policies enabled the scheme to take advantage of FSC for the benefit of FSAM and other defendants.
-Indeed, FSC acknowledges in its SEC filings that the Investment Advisory Agreement may incentivize FSAM to increase the amount of gross assets in FSC's portfolio, even if the investments have high risk of default, increased leverage, or are speculative.
-For example, the Company's 2013 Annual Report on Form 10-K filed with the SEC on November 25, 2013, reports:
+59. The IAA and FSC's internal practices, policies, and procedures permitted these practices that were designed to and did benefit FSAM and certain of the defendants at the expense and to the detriment of FSC.
+FSC admits in its SEC filings that the IAA may incentivize FSAM to increase the amount of gross assets in FSC's portfolio, even if the investments have high risk of default, increased leverage, or are speculative.
+The Company's 2013 Annual Report on Form 10-K filed with the SEC on November 25, 2013, reports:

 The incentive fee payable by us to our investment advisor may create an incentive for it to make investments on our behalf that are risky or more speculative than would be the case in the absence of such compensation arrangement, which could result in higher investment losses, particularly during cyclical economic downturns.
 The way in which the incentive fee payable to our investment advisor is determined, which is calculated separately in two components as a percentage of the income (subject to a hurdle rate) and as a percentage of the realized gain on invested capital, may encourage our investment advisor to use leverage to increase the return on our investments or otherwise manipulate our income so as to recognize income in quarters where the hurdle rate is exceeded.
-Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor the holders of our common stock.
+Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfayor the holders of our common stock.